ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 :::note
 In our examples below, we will use:
- - GCP region: us-central1
+ - GCP region: `us-central1`
- - GCP project(customer GCP project): my-gcp-project
+ - GCP project (customer GCP project): `my-gcp-project`
- - GCP private IP address in customer GCP project: 10.128.0.2
+ - GCP private IP address in customer GCP project: `10.128.0.2`
- - GCP VPC in customer GCP project: default
+ - GCP VPC in customer GCP project: `default`

- The blocks of code below are provided for example purposes and serve as a demonstration of how Private Service Connect can be set up within the ClickHouse service
+Code examples are provided below to show how to set up Private Service Connect within a ClickHouse Cloud service.
 :::

 ## Before you get started

-You’ll need to retrieve information about your ClickHouse service.
+You’ll need to retrieve information about your ClickHouse Cloud service.
 You can do this either via the ClickHouse Cloud Console or the ClickHouse API.
-If you are going to use the ClickHouse API, please set the following environment variables before proceeding further:
+If you are going to use the ClickHouse API, please set the following environment variables before proceeding:

 ```bash
 export REGION=us-central1